• Skip to primary navigation

 • Teatime cakes platter (carrot cake slices, mini choc chip muffins, caramel shortcakes and mini chocolate brownies)

 We also got fruit shoot drinks and water for the kids.
-We then offered for the adults a Peruvian drink: Chilcano which has Pisco (I’ll do another post about preparing this and a proper Pisco Sour 😉).
+We then offered the adults a Peruvian drink: Chilcano, which has Pisco (I’ll do another post about preparing this and a proper Pisco Sour 😉).

 6. THE CAKE

-We fancied doing something different this time, so we had a fantastic cupcake tower.
-The kids love cupcakes so why not make a tower of them!
-We also gave one cupcake together with a party bag to each child.
+We fancied doing something different this time and had a fantastic cupcake tower.
+The kids love cupcakes, so why not make a tower of them?
+We also gave each child one cupcake and a party bag.

 PicMonkey Collage6

-These cupcakes were so delicious.
-And they look amazing!
-The cupcakes were done by my super talented sister in law who is very good.
-If you want her details, please drop me an email and I will put you in contact with her.
+These cupcakes were so delicious—and they look amazing!
+My very good and super talented sister-in-law made the cupcakes.
+If you want her details, please email me, and I will contact her.

 7. EXTRAS

-We also bought 2 pots with small plants from Sainsbury’s and some flowers, serving platters and plastic cups from Asda.
+We also bought 2 pots with small plants from Sainsbury’s, some flowers, serving platters, and plastic cups from Asda.

 Well, this is everything we got for Bella’s birthday party.
-It was a big effort but it was all worth it as you don’t turn 5 years old every day!!
+It was a big effort, but it was all worth it, as you don’t turn 5 years old every day!!
 She had such great fun and enjoyed every minute of it.
 To see her face so happy was priceless!
 And the best part is that she got so many presents.
-I got as excited as her!
+I got as excited as she did!
 So funny.
 What a wonderful day we all had!

 PicMonkey Collage7